+2.5.
 Monitoring affordability: challenges and solutions

-The total amount that people have to pay for water and sanitation services and related hygiene must not be so great that people cannot afford to pay for other essent If water and sanitation services are too expensive, peop will turn to alternative sources and unsafe practices, wh can have a negative impact on public health.
-It is there in the interests of the State to ensure that services are affordable for everyone. (see Services, p.20)
+The total amount that people have to pay for water and sanitation services and related hygiene must not be so great that people cannot afford to pay for other essentials.
+If water and sanitation services are too expensive, people will turn to alternative sources and unsafe practices, which can have a negative impact on public health.
+It is therefore in the interests of the State to ensure that services are affordable for everyone. (see Services, p.20)

-Accurate and meaningful monitoring of affordability is elusive, however, as the two necessary parameters for calculating affordability - the cost of accessing water and sanitation, and the real income of a household - a difficult to measure.
+Accurate and meaningful monitoring of affordability is elusive, however, as the two necessary parameters for calculating affordability - the cost of accessing water and sanitation, and the real income of a household - are difficult to measure.